SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 The install operation to be executed by the device will be created.
 The firmware installation is completed as soon as the device has executed the operation.

 The operation details are shown in the **Control** tab of the device.
+The status of the last operation is also shown on the **Firmware** tab.

 ##### To install/update firmware on multiple devices